apache/spark/docs/sparkr.md

 ### From Hive tables

-You can also create SparkR DataFrames from Hive tables.
-To do this we will need to create a HiveContext which can access tables in the Hive MetaStore.
-Note that Spark should have been built with [Hive support](building-spark.html#building-with-hive-and-jdbc-support) and more details on the difference between SQLContext and HiveContext can be found in the [SQL programming guide](sql-programming-guide.html#starting-point-sqlcontext).
+You can also create SparkDataFrames from Hive tables.
+To do this we will need to create a SparkSession with Hive support which can access tables in the Hive MetaStore.
+Note that Spark should have been built with [Hive support](building-spark.html#building-with-hive-and-jdbc-support) and more details can be found in the [SQL programming guide](sql-programming-guide.html#starting-point-sqlcontext).
+In SparkR, by default it will attempt to create a SparkSession with Hive support enabled (`enableHiveSupport = TRUE`).

 <div data-lang="r" markdown="1">
 {% highlight r %}
-# sc is an existing SparkContext.
-hiveContext <- sparkRHive.init(sc)
+sparkR.session()

-sql(hiveContext, "CREATE TABLE IF NOT EXISTS src (key INT, value STRING)") sql(hiveContext, "LOAD DATA LOCAL INPATH 'examples/src/main/resources/kv1.txt' INTO TABLE src")
+sql("CREATE TABLE IF NOT EXISTS src (key INT, value STRING)") sql("LOAD DATA LOCAL INPATH 'examples/src/main/resources/kv1.txt' INTO TABLE src")

 # Queries can be expressed in HiveQL.
-results <- sql(hiveContext, "FROM src SELECT key, value")
+results <- sql("FROM src SELECT key, value")

-# results is now a DataFrame
+# results is now a SparkDataFrame
 head(results)
 ##  key   value
 ## 1 238 val_238